walidsharaar/DataAnalystSQL/07_FunctionsforManipulatingDatainPostgreSQL/02_DateTimeFunctions.md

   	-- Precision values: subset of field identifiers from EXTRACT() and DATE_PART() functions.
   	-- Returns interval or timestamp based on the precision specified.
 ```
+SELECT
+  -- Extract day of week from rental_date
+  EXTRACT(dow FROM rental_date) AS dayofweek
+FROM rental
+LIMIT 100;

 ```